 After installation, install baseboard trim and hang the doors.
+You may also need to install transition strips where flooring transitions from one room to another.
 Now, you’ll get the best longevity from your carpet by keeping it clean.
 See our Rugs & Carpet Maintenance, Care and Cleaning Guide for the details.

 Q: How important is the carpet padding?